luiz-rocha94/continuous-control/Report.md

 ![plot image](plot.png)

-For future i wound like to use diffent hyperparameters for each agent.
+For future i wound like to consider the sequence of states and actions to use expected return of trajectory.